jeromepoizat/my_iarc_internship/README.md

 [Heatmap script](scripts/simulationsHeatmap.R)(scripts/simulationsHeatmap.R),
 Example of heatmap grid : [Heatmap example](plot_examples/heatmap_grid.png)(plot_examples/heatmap_grid.png)

-You will find further details about the project and references in the report (in french) : [Report](final_report.pdf)(final_report.pdf)
+You will find further details about the project and references in the report (in french): [Report](final_report.pdf)(final_report.pdf)

 ## Getting Started

-This project is coded in R. You will need a computer with good memory capabilities and access to several R packages to run the analysis.
-List of required packages are detailed in the source code.
+This project is coded in R. List of required packages are detailed in the source code.

 ## Author